slackapi/bolt-js/README.md

 ## Getting Help

+[The documentation](https://slack.dev/bolt-js) has more information on basic and advanced concepts for Bolt for JavaScript.

-If you get stuck, we're here to help.
+If you otherwise get stuck, we're here to help.
 The following are the best ways to get assistance working through your issue:

   * [Issue Tracker](http://github.com/slackapi/bolt-js/issues) for questions, bug reports, feature requests, and general discussion related to Bolt for JavaScript.
 Try searching for an existing issue before creating a new one.
   * [Email](mailto:support@slack.com) our developer support team: `support@slack.com`